section-engineering-education/engineering-education/content/articles/Introduction-to-Linux-Shell-and-Shell-Scripting/index.md

 Linus Torvalds is sometimes misidentified as the creator of the Linux operating system, but he is only responsible for the creation of the Linux kernel.

+A complete Linux kernel consists of:

+- The Kernel
-Kernel + GNU system utilities and libraries + additional management scripts + installation scripts Equals complete Linux system.
+- The GNU system utilities and libraries
+- Additional management scripts
+- Installation scripts

 ### What is Shell